SageNADev/Sage300-SDK/README.md

 A README.md file in the patch folder will explain the patch, the reason for the patch and the action to be taken.

+### resources

+The **resources** folder contains the Sage 300 Resources used to localize the Web Screens.
+They are located here to be leveraged by the Sage 300 Language Resource Wizard if the generation of non-supported language resource files are required.

 ### samples

 The **samples** folder contains sample projects, which are stand-alone, runnable versions of